seanhelvey/what-the-elm/WhatTheElm.md

 ---

-# Union Types
+# Sum Types or "Union Types" in Elm
-* Product types: logical OR
+* Logical OR
 * type Salsa = "Red" | "Green"
 * Q: How many possible values for salsa?
 * A: 2